Tools for evaluating startup business ideas

 Ideally you will have all of these, and have a particularly good answer for 4 and 5.
 People think that “the secret” is the most important but I’ve found that question 5 thinking about distribution (i.e. the go-to-market plan) is often ignored and question 1, technology/engineering, gets too much focus.

 This is the framework I’ve learned about most recently.
-Created by Clayton Christensen (and others), his most famous work is Disruption Theory.
-However, I think the Job to Be Done theory is more useful when it comes to evaluating new ideas.
+Originally from Anthony Ulwick, it was popularised by Clayton Christensen.
+His most famous work is Disruption Theory, however, I think the Job to Be Done theory is more useful when it comes to evaluating new ideas.

 This theory is described in the book Competing Against Luck but is unfortunately not as a concise as the above frameworks: